Bolivia's Morales says coup underway as rivals dispute vote

 "We are waiting for a report from the Electoral Tribunal, although the TREP (a quick count) has already said that we won," the president said.

-But the tribunal's quick count webpage, whose results are not binding, showed Morales with a 9.7 percentage point lead over Mesa with about 99 percent of votes accounted for Wednesday.
+But the tribunal's quick count webpage, whose results are not binding, showed Morales with a 10.1 percentage point lead over Mesa with about 96 percent of polling place counts verified Wednesday.

 Opposition leaders, in turn, have called on Bolivians to defend "the citizen vote and democracy" in the streets against suspicions of fraud by Morales's party.